trannolis/trannolis/README.md

 #### Interests:
 1. Trading strategies and risk management
-2. Creating ethical AI systems
+2. Blockchain
-3. Blockchain
+3. Investigating the ethical impacts of AI to society

 #### Personal Interests:
 1. Finding solutions to climate change